-LWVUS is conducting a study to update its agriculture position.
+LWVUS recently (2013-14) conducted a study to update its agriculture position.

 1) current technology issues in agriculture including genetically modified organisms (GMOs), herbicides, pesticides, agriculture water pollution, aquifer depletion, antibiotics in livestock, and accurate food labeling; and

 2) current agriculture finance issues including consolidation in agriculture industries, crop subsidies and the federal agricultural regulatory process."

 Consensus meetings of local/state study committees were held in March and April 2014 and results submitted to the LWVUS study.
 LWVUS issued a revised position statement (May 2014) based on the results of nationwide consensus meetings.
 See below.